GoM fails to reach consensus on GST rate rationalisation

 The Group of Ministers will, however, present a status report to the GST Council on the consensus which was arrived at the previous meeting of the GoM on November 20, 2021, they added.

-The GoM will seek an extension to submit its final report, they said, adding issues of tax rates will also be raised in the upcoming Council meeting later this month.
+The GoM will seek an extension to submit its final report, they said, adding issues of tax rates would also be raised in the upcoming Council meeting later this month.

 The GST Council, chaired by Finance Minister Nirmala Sitharaman, is scheduled to meet on June 28 and 29 in Srinagar.